 One of the most difficult and stressful times for a family is when they first learn that their child has autism.
 Parents are then faced with a critical and life-determining question: What should I do to help my child?
 The decision on which treatments to implement (and not to implement) will likely determine the child’s prognosis.
 I have outlined the steps that I would take if I were a parent of an autistic child.

-First, I would read the paper Advice for Parents of Young Autistic Children, written by Drs.
-Jim Adams, Bernard Rimland, Temple Grandin and myself.
+First, I would read Advice for Parents of Young Autistic Children, written by Drs.
+Jim Adams, Bernard Rimland, Temple Grandin, Jane Johnson, and myself.

 Important note: Before contacting my health insurance carrier, I would first read the policy.
 Many policies do not cover treatment services for autistic individuals.
 These insurance companies may reimburse therapies if the therapy is not specifically aimed at treating autism and if the insurance company is not aware that the child has autism.
 For example, if the child has a speech problem, the insurance company may pay for speech therapy.

 There are two major approaches that I would pursue simultaneously; and the earlier these interventions are started, the better the child’s prognosis.

 The first approach involves determining whether the child has health problems.
 These problems may include a critical need for essential vitamins and minerals (e.g., vitamin B6 with magnesium, DMG, vitamins A and C), gastrointestinal problems (e.g., leaky gut, yeast overgrowth, viral infection), high levels of heavy metals and other toxins (e.g., mercury, lead), food sensitivities and allergies, and more.
 The majority of autistic individuals have one or more of these problems.

 An evidence-based combined approach to autism addresses both medical and educational issues.
 ARI facilitates live and recorded webinars featuring highly-qualified speakers to provide free access to information about emerging evidence-based treatments.